Angkon-Dutta-Joy/Electo---A-Voting-System/README.md

 We welcome contributions from everyone!
 If you'd like to help improve the code, suggest new features, or report issues, feel free to fork the repository and submit a pull request.

 - **Bug Fixes**: Help us track down bugs and improve performance.
-- **Feature Enhancements**: Add new features or improve the voting system.
+- **Feature Enhancements**: Add new features or improve the voting system like making a registration option.
 - **Documentation**: Help improve this README or create other helpful docs!

 ---